rioastamal/lightsail-miab-installer/README.md

                           '160_usd'.
 Default is '5_usd'.
   --password PASSWD       Mail-in-a-Box administrator password specified by
                           PASSWD.
+  --restore               Restore installation data from backup which stored on
+                          S3 bucket.
+See --restore-help for more info.
+  --restore-help          Print help information how to restore from backup.
   --version               Print script version.

 --------------------------- lightsail-miab-installer ---------------------------

-lightsail-miab-installer is a user-friendly command line tool powered by Mail-in-a-Box, designed to simplify the setup of a complete mail server on Amazon Lightsail.
+lightsail-miab-installer is a powerful command line tool powered by Mail-in-a-Box, designed to simplify the setup of a complete mail server on Amazon Lightsail.